Art of the African Diaspora

 FEATURE YOUR BUSINESS IN THE AOTAD PRINTED CATALOGUE

-Your business can be part of Art of the African Diaspora in 2023!
+Expand the visibility of your business in the Art of the African Diaspora Catalogue in 2024!
 CLICK HERE to learn more.

 SHOW YOUR SUPPORT

 CLICK HERE to make a donation to Art of the African Diaspora.
-100% of your donation goes to the Steering Committee that produces the event.
+100% of donations go towards direct event costs and are managed by the Art of the African Diaspora Steering Committee who produces the event.

 ABOUT THE EVENT